Eating Disorder Differences

-2. Individuals suffering from anorexia will appear weak, with physical characteristics such as frail bones and sunken-in cheeks while bulimia sufferers are more likely to have swollen cheeks and rotten/extremely unhealthy looking teeth.
+2. Individuals suffering from anorexia will appear weak, with physical characteristics such as frail bones and sunken-in cheeks.
+While bulimia sufferers are more likely to have swollen cheeks and rotten/extremely unhealthy looking teeth.

 4. Individuals with anorexia are likely to appear much smaller than individuals suffering from bulimia.
-Generally, anorexic women lose the most weight (because they become obsessed with their appearance) while bulimic individuals are less obsessive about their weight but still scared of gaining extra pounds.
+Generally, anorexic women lose the most weight because they become obsessed with their appearance.
+While bulimic individuals are less obsessive about their weight but still scared of gaining extra pounds.

 5. Anorexia is much more difficult to treat than bulimia.
-Often, anorexic individuals must undergo hospitalisation and intensive suicide watch while being treated for this disease.
+Often, anorexic individuals must undergo hospitalization and intensive suicide watch while being treated for this disease.
 Countless hours of therapy and counselling are generally needed to restore the individual back to stable health.
-Therapy and counselling is also recommended for individuals suffering from bulimia, but hospitalisation if often rare.
+Therapy and counselling is also recommended for individuals suffering from bulimia, but hospitalization if often rare.
 Antidepressant medication is sometimes prescribed in order to help the person refrain from binge eating.

-If you have anorexia or bulimia or know someone who does have an eating disorder , it’s important to seek help.
+If you have anorexia or bulimia or know someone who does have an eating disorder, it’s important to seek help.
 There are many organizations dedicating to helping individuals overcome these illnesses.